rstudio/rmarkdown/authoring_shiny_advanced.md

 ## Performance and Delayed Rendering

-A Shiny doc is generally rendered every time it is shown, and is not shown to the user until render is complete.
+An interactive document is generally rendered every time it is shown, and is not shown to the user until render is complete.
 Consequently, a document that is large or contains expensive computations may take some time to load.

 If your document contains interactive Shiny components that don't need to be rendered right away, you can wrap Shiny code in the `rmarkdown::render_delayed` function.
 This function saves its argument until the document is done rendering and has been shown to the user, then evaluates it and injects it into the document when the computation is finished.